top of page

 Volunteer in the nursery planting seeds

-Warrnambool Community Garden is at heart a member-based organisation.
-However we really value any contributions to our efforts and have a range of avenues for community to volunteer and enjoy activities on-site.
+While we're a member-based organisation, we really value contributions to our efforts and have options for community to volunteer and enjoy activities on-site.

-The maintenance and development of the site could not have happened without the contributions of community volunteers over the years.
+The maintenance and development of the site could not have happened without the help of community volunteers.

 Get in touch to have a chat about what volunteering might suit you.

-We have a volunteer coordinator to ensure a good match between prospective volunteers and activities they engage in.
+We have plenty of variety to ensure a good match between volunteers and activities they engage in.

-You'll be supported by an induction process (for regular volunteers) with member leadership and guidance in activities.
+You'll be supported by an induction process with member leadership and guidance in activities.

-Some volunteers join us for one-off activities or a short series of them.
+Some volunteers join us for one-off activities or a short series.
 Others are with us for an extended period of time.
-Many people who come along as volunteers end up becoming members.
+Many who come along as volunteers end up becoming members.

-Anyone is welcome to come along to activities to experience what we do and how people interact, often as part of deciding whether to join or not.
+Anyone is welcome to come along to activities to experience what we do and how people interact in deciding whether to join or not.

-Some of the activities that work well for this include our 1st and 3rd Saturday mornings, and our weekly activities with the Herb Group on Tuesday mornings, Wednesdays and the site manager's days (see our current newsletter elsewhere on this site).
+Some of the activities that work well for this include working bees on 1st and 3rd Saturday mornings, and weekly activities with the Herb Group on Tuesday mornings, Wednesdays and the site manager's days (see our newsletter for the latest timings).

 Special projects